Rushikesh791/CNN-Essentials/README.md

 # CNN-Essentials

 This repository is dedicated to providing comprehensive explanations and implementations of core concepts.
+Welcome to the CNN Fundamentals repository!
+This repository is dedicated to providing comprehensive explanations and implementations of core concepts in Convolutional Neural Networks (CNNs), including topics such as padding, striding, and pooling.